visgl/luma.gl/docs/api-reference/lighting/point-light.md

 # PointLight

-Create a point light source which emits from a point in all directions.
+Create a point light source which emits from a point in all directions.Point lights attenuation is not available.
+At most 5 directional lights can be supported.

 ## Usage